Adamishere/2xImageResolution/README.md

 # 2x Image Resolution
-This is a side project inspired by neural networks being developed to provide "Super Resolution" to images when resizing them.
+This is a side project inspired by neural networks being developed to provide "Super Resolution" to resized images.
 I was curious how other machine learning algorithms would work in a similar application.
 Could a “shallow” learning model be used surpass traditional scaling techniques?

 ## Outcome:
 Working on my personal computer proved to be a limiting factor in my research in this area.
-It was difficult to work with more than one or two images in the training of data.
-A small 40kb image resulted in a 800mb R data frame!
-I frequently found myself running out of memory to perform some of the tasks.
-This limited the number variations I could try, with more "data hungry" approaches resulting in objects too large for me to process.
+It was difficult to work with more than one or two images in the training of data since a small 40kb image resulted in a 800mb R data frame!
+As a result, I frequently found myself running out of memory to perform some of the tasks.
+This limited the number variations I could try, especially with more "data hungry" approaches, it resulted in objects too large for me to process.

 However, given these limitations, while it does not perform at levels of that of neural networks designed to resize images, it does have some improvements on traditional resizing techniques.
 Considering that these decision trees were generated on a single image rather than thousands, small improvements were worth noting.